-- Reducing and/or inhibiting absorption of the isotope in the GI tract.
+- Reducing and/or inhibiting absorption of the isotope in the Gastrointestinal (GI) tract.
 Examples: Use gastric lavage or cathartics. - Blocking uptake to the organ of interest.
 Example: Within 4 hours of exposure, administer potassium iodide (KI) to block uptake of radioactive iodine by the thyroid. - Diluting the isotope.
 Example: Increase fluid hydration for internal tritium contamination. - Altering the chemistry of the substance.
 Example: Prevent deposition of uranium carbonate complexes in the renal tubules by use of sodium bicarbonate. - Displacing the isotope from receptors.
 Example: Administer stable iodine to displace 99mTc. - Using traditional chelation techniques.
-Example: Administer DTPA for internal deposition of plutonium. - Excising radionuclides from wounds early to minimize absorption. - Using bronchoalveolar lavage for severe cases of insoluble inhaled particles.
+Example: Administer diethylenetriaminepentaacetic acid (DTPA) for internal deposition of plutonium. - Excising radionuclides from wounds early to minimize absorption. - Using bronchoalveolar lavage for severe cases of insoluble inhaled particles.
 This rarely used technique would be expected only in a case with a very large lung burden of an insoluble alpha emitter such as plutonium.

-There are over 8000 isotopes, but the military and civilian sectors consider only 15 important with regard to terrorism and industrial accidents.
-Certain isotopes fall into general categories:
+There are about 2900 known isotopes, but the military and civilian sectors generally consider the following radionuclides as important with regards to terrorism and industrial accidents:

-- University seven: 3H (tritium), 14C, 32P, 60Co, 125I, 131I, 252Cf.
-Used in medicine and for isotopic labeling in biochemistry laboratories. - Industrial three: 192Ir, 137Cs, 60Co.
+- University seven: 3H (tritium), 14C, 32P, 60Co, 125I, 131I, and 252Cf.
+Isotopes used for medical purposes, in biomedical research, and for isotopic labeling in biochemistry laboratories. - Industrial three: 192Ir, 137Cs, and 60Co.
 192Ir is widely used in industrial radiography to photograph large objects, such as oil pipes, airplane wings, etc. 137Cs and 60Co are used in industry because of their penetrating gamma rays and are considered prime agents for terrorism events. - Military four: 3H (tritium), 235U, 239Pu, and 241Am.
-Isotopes primarily used in the weapons complex, both in the Department of Energy (DOE) system and in the military. - Fission products: Products of a weapon explosion, either an IND or a weapon of full or significant yield.
+Isotopes primarily used in the weapons complex, both in the Department of Energy (DOE) system and in the military. - Fission products: Products of a weapon explosion, either an improvised nuclear device (IND) or a weapon of full or significant yield.
 Often volatile and pose a significant risk to the populace.

-NCRP 161 (2008) is widely considered an important reference document for decorporation therapy in patients with internal deposition of radionuclides.
+National Council on Radiation Protection & Measurements (NCRP) 161 (2008) is widely considered an important reference document for decorporation therapy in patients with internal deposition of radionuclides.
 Tables 5 and 6 are adapted from that guidance.